iBooks

 Find iBooks in a Collection

-1. From your Library, tap Collections in the top left.
+1. From your Library, tap Collections in the left sidebar.

 2. Select the collection from the menu that appears in the left sidebar.